-Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors have prepared, the Group financial statements and the Company financial statements, in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
-Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and Company and of the profit or loss of the Group and Company for that period.
-In preparing these financial statements, the directors are required to:
+Under company law, directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the group and company and of the profit or loss of the group for that period.
+In preparing the financial statements, the directors are required to:

-- select suitable accounting policies and apply them consistently; - state whether international accounting standards in conformity with the requirements of the Companies Act 2006 have been followed for the Group financial statements and for the Company financial statements, subject to any material departures disclosed and explained in the financial statements; - make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company and Group will continue in business.
+- select suitable accounting policies and then apply them consistently; - state whether applicable UK-adopted international accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; - make judgements and accounting estimates that are reasonable and prudent; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the group and company will continue in business.

-Aegletes Holdco Limited Directors' Report for the Year Ended 31 March 2021 (continued)
+Aegletes Holdco Limited Directors' Report for the Year Ended 31 March 2023